OLDodin/HoI2Editor/HoI2Editor/Documents/En/readme.txt

 - How to use?

-1. Install .NET Framework 3.5
+1. Install .NET Framework 4.0(Only needed for Windows XP users).
 2. Decompress the archive and place .exe file to some folder.
 3. Launch .exe file.
 4. Drag and drop a game folder to the editor's window, and editor buttons are active.